 (b) If additional measures are necessary to gather facts regarding the application, the department will notify the applicant that such measures will be instituted, and the timetable and procedures to be followed.
 The application will be considered to be withdrawn if the applicant fails to comply with these additional measures.

-(3) Applications for a permit will be complete only if they:
+(3) An application for a new disposal site permit is complete only if it:

-(a) Are submitted in triplicate on forms provided by the department, are accompanied by all required exhibits using paper with recycled content with copy printed on both sides of the paper whenever possible, follow the organizational format and include the level of informational detail required by the department, and are signed by the property owner or person in control of the premises;
+(a) Is submitted on forms provided by the department, is accompanied by all required exhibits using paper with recycled content with copy printed on both sides of the paper whenever possible, follows the organizational format and includes the level of informational detail required by the department, and is signed by the property owner or person in control of the premises;

-(b) Include written recommendations of the local government unit or units having jurisdiction with respect to new or existing disposal sites, or alterations, expansions, improvements or changes in method or type of disposal at new or existing disposal sites.
+(b) Except for mobile disposal sites, includes written recommendations of the local government unit or units having jurisdiction with respect to a new or existing disposal site, or alterations, expansions, improvements or changes in method or type of disposal at a new or existing disposal site.
 Such recommendations must include, but not be limited to, a statement of compatibility with the acknowledged local comprehensive plan and zoning requirements or the Land Conservation and Development Commission's Statewide Planning Goals;

-(c) Identify any other known or anticipated permits from the department or other governmental agencies.
-If previously applied for, include a copy of such permit application and if granted, a copy of such permit;
+(c) Identifies any other known or anticipated permits from the department or other governmental agencies, and if previously applied for, includes a copy of such permit application and if granted, a copy of such permit;

-(d) Include payment of application fees as required by OAR 340-097-0110 and 340-097-0120;
+(d) Includes payment of application fees as required by OAR 340-097-0110 and 340-097-0120;

-(e) Include a site characterization report(s) prepared in accordance with OAR 340-093-0130, to establish a new disposal site or to substantially alter, expand or improve a disposal site or to make a change in the method or type of disposal at a disposal site, unless the requirements of said site characterization report(s) have been met by other prior submittals;
+(e) Except for composting facilities, mobile disposal sites, and facilities exempt under section (4) of this rule, includes a site characterization report prepared in accordance with OAR 340-093-0130, to establish a new disposal site or to substantially alter, expand or improve a disposal site or to make a change in the method or type of disposal at a disposal site, unless the requirements of said site characterization report have been met by other prior submittals;

-(f) Include detailed plans and specifications as required by OAR 340-093-0140;
+(f) Except for composting facilities and facilities exempt under section (4) of this rule, includes detailed plans and specifications as required by OAR 340-093-0140;

 (g) For a new land disposal site:

-(A) Include a written closure plan that describes the steps necessary to close all land disposal units at any point during their active life pursuant to OAR 340-094-0110 to 340-094-0120 or 340-095-0050 to 340-095-0060; and
+(A) Includes a written closure plan that describes the steps necessary to close all land disposal units at any point during their active life under OAR 340-094-0110 to 340-094-0120 or 340-095-0050 to 340-095-0060; and

-(B) Provide evidence of financial assurance for the costs of closure of the land disposal site and for post-closure maintenance, of the land disposal site, pursuant to OAR 340-094-0140 or 340-095-0090, unless the department exempts a non-municipal land disposal site from this requirement pursuant to OAR 340-095-0050(3).
+(B) Provides evidence of financial assurance for the costs of closure of the land disposal site and for post-closure maintenance of the land disposal siteunder OAR 340-094-0140 or 340-095-0090, unless the department exempts a non-municipal land disposal site from this requirement under OAR 340-095-0090(2).